 Diogo Alvim studied architecture and composition in Lisbon.
 In 2016 he finished a PhD in Composition/ Sonic Arts at the Sonic Arts Research Centre in Belfast, focused on the relations between music and architecture.

-He currently teaches Sound Arts at ESAD Caldas da Rainha, as well as Electronic Music Ensemble, Music Experimentation Workshop, and Musical Analysis at ESART Castelo Branco, and is an integrated researcher at CESEM, Universidade Nova de Lisboa.
+He currently teaches Sound Arts at ESAD Caldas da Rainha, as well as Electronic Music Ensemble and Musical Experimentation Workshop at ESART Castelo Branco, and is an integrated researcher at CESEM, Universidade Nova de Lisboa.

 He also makes music for dance and theatre and develops collaborations with other artists/performers.
 He is part of the artist collective Osso.